St Martin-in-the-Fields: Rebuilding

 In Britain, the design of St Andrew's in the Square church (built 1739–56) in Glasgow was inspired by the church.
 In the American Colonies, St. Michael's Anglican Church (Charleston, South Carolina) (built 1751–61), was heavily influenced by St Martin-in-the-fields, though the columns of its front portico are of the Tuscan order, rather than the Corinthian order.
 All Souls Church, Unitarian (Washington, D.C.) is also based on it, but without the royal insignia.
 St. George's Church, Dublin (built 1802), though obviously influence by St Martin's-in-the-fields, that influence seems to be via St Andrews in the Square, as exampled in the copying of its Ionic columns instead of St Martin's Corinthian columns.
 In India, St Andrew's Church, Egmore (built 1818–1821), Madras (now Chennai), is another example.
 In South Africa, the Dutch Reformed Church in Cradock is modelled on St Martin-in-the-Fields.

 Various notables were soon buried in the new church, including the émigré sculptor Louis-François Roubiliac (who had settled in this area of London) and the furniture-maker Thomas Chippendale (whose workshop was in the same street as the church, St Martin's Lane), along with Jack Sheppard in the adjoining churchyard.
 This churchyard, which lay to the south of the church, was removed to make way for Duncannon Street, constructed in the 19th century to provide access to the newly created Trafalgar Square.
 Two small parcels of the churchyard survived, to the north and east of the church.
 The Metropolitan Public Gardens Association laid them out for public use in 1887; unusually for the MPGA, it paved them with flagstones as well as planted them with trees.
 For many years covered in market stalls, the churchyard has been restored including with the provision of seating.

-Before embarking for the Middle East Campaign, Edmund Allenby was met by General Beauvoir De Lisle at the Grosvenor Hotel and convinced General Allenby with Bible prophecies of the deliverance of Jerusalem.
-He told General Allenby that the Bible said that Jerusalem would be delivered in that very year, 1917, and by Great Britain.
-General Beauvoir de Lisle had studied the prophecies, as he was about to preach at St Martin-in-the-Fields.
+St Martin's is a Grade I listed building.
+Its walls and railings, also designed by Gibbs, have a separate Grade I listing.